 Day 2 - Because we got in so late, we made sure to not book any tours the next morning.
 We spent this day exploring Ubud in the city center.
 I was so mesmerized by all the temples, there are over 10,000 Hindu Temples in Bali!
 This one is the Saraswati Temple and is known for its stunning lotus pond.

-Also, walkindistance from our villa in the city center was the Sacred Monkey Forest Sanctuary.
+Also, walking distance from our villa in the city center was the Sacred Monkey Forest Sanctuary.
 Like most places in Bali, it was remarkable because of the sweeping trees and temples.
 This was not the most relaxing place with children!
 I would skip this one if you have toddler age children.

 Tip: You are stepping foot into the monkey’s home, so make sure not take in any food or drinks.
 And pay attention to your belongings, it is fair game for the monkeys!